Discover the many rewarding opportunities that come from hiring a person with disability.

-- Is not receiving another government wage subsidy for the same worker or position.
+- Must not be receiving any other government wage subsidy for the same worker or position.

-PaTH Internships are voluntary, and run for 30 to 50 hours per fortnight, over one to three months.
-Interns do not receive payment from the employer during this time but can continue to receive their normal income support payment and are also eligible for an additional fortnightly incentive payment.
+PaTH Internships are voluntary and run from 30 to 50 hours per fortnight over 4 to 12 weeks.
+They are unpaid, but interns may continue to receive their normal income support payment and are eligible for an additional fortnightly incentive payment.

 To be eligible for a PaTH Internship you must: